One and/or any combination of sanctions may be imposed for any single student conduct code violation.

 27.1.9.
-Letter of Enrollment Block: A letter stating that the student may not reenter Texas A&M University without prior approval through the Offices of the Dean of Student Life or the Vice President for Student Affairs if enrollment has been blocked for a previous student conduct problem or for medical reasons.
+Letter of Enrollment Block: A letter stating that the student may not reenter Texas A&M University without prior approval through the Student Conduct Office or the Vice President for Student Affairs if enrollment has been blocked for a previous student conduct problem.

 27.1.10.
 Letter of Reprimand: A letter that makes a matter of record any incident that reflects unfavorably on the student or the University.

-The occupants of each residence hall, by majority vote, have the power to establish additional “in house” rules as approved by the Department of Residence Life.
-Generally, “in house” rule infractions are handled by residence life staff or the Residence Life Staff.
+The occupants of each residence hall, by majority vote, have the power to establish additional “in house” rules as approved by Residence Life.
+Generally, “in house” rule infractions are handled by the Residence Life Staff.